wavemaker/docs/learn/on-premise/wme-launching-instances-in-esxi-iso.md

 ## Prerequisite

 - Ubuntu ISO file from internet.
-- Link for download the Ubuntu 16.04.6 ISO image [ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso).
+- Link for download the image of
+[ubuntu 16.04.6 iso image](http://releases.ubuntu.com/16.04/ubuntu-16.04.6-server-amd64.iso).
 - VMware ESXi version 6.5 or higher.
 - Permission for launching machines in Esxi.